 Māori trails were foot-tracks along beaches or through the dense forests, or traversed the few canoe-navigable rivers.
 The best-known trail in the region was Whakaahurangi, the well-trodden highway between North and South Taranaki.
 It is followed closely by State Highway 3 and 3A from Hāwera to Waitara.

 Tracks like Tihi-mānuka linked the area north of Taranaki with the Whanganui River.
-The Taumata-māhoe track leading inland from the coast at Urenui crossed the Ngāti Maru country of the upper Waitara through to the Whanganui River.
+The Taumata-māhoe track leading inland from the coast at Urenui crossed the Ngāti Maru country of the upper Waitara to reach the Whanganui River.
 It was used by a number of early Pākehā travellers.
 The Kaharoa track from Pātea went north-east to join Tihi-mānuka near Tāngarākau.

 Few rivers in the region were navigable.
 Only the Tongapōrutu, Waitara and Pātea rivers enabled boat access to the interior.

 In 1903 the SS Gairloch, one of the vessels of the Northern Steamship Company, ran ashore after leaving New Plymouth port.
 The company operated a coastal shipping service between Onehunga, New Plymouth, Whanganui and Nelson during the late 19th and early 20th centuries.
 The decaying remains of the Gairloch’s bow may still be seen on the beach at Timaru Road, Ōakura, where she ran ashore.

 The sea was the most important form of transport until the arrival of rail in the late 19th century.
 The exposed western coast had no sheltered harbours, and the mouths of all the bigger rivers had treacherous bars and tidal flows.
 Small ports did, however, develop at Waitara, Ōpunake and Pātea.
 In New Plymouth, cargo was transported by small vessels to ships waiting out at sea until the port was opened in 1881.